 This refers to the purchase or sale of securities in the market by the central bank on its own initiative to control the volume of credit in the country.

 This is a type of market whose proceedings are governed by written rules and customs.

 It refers to all indirect expenditures of general nature that cannot be directly charged to the particular article produced e.g. factory rent, salaries to foremen! etc.

 It is an exclusive right or privilege given to an investor for making, using or selling an invention and preventing others from copying it.

 Perils- of the Sea

-The term ‘perils of the sea’ used in marine policy does not include every casualty, which may occur to the subject matter of the insurance on the sea.
+The term ‘perils of the sea’ used in marine policy do not include every casualty, which may occur to the subject matter of the insurance on the sea.
 It includes only the casualties that result from the violent action of the elements as distinguished from the silent natural and gradual action of the elements upon the vessel itself.
-Thus the insurer will be liable only if the loss or damage is the proximate result of the fortuitous accident of the sea, e.g., action of storm, cyclone and waves, etc.
+Thus the insurer will be liable only if the loss or damage is the proximate result of the fortuitous accident of the sea, e.g., the action of storm, cyclone, and waves, etc.